How to whittle a bear

 - Work on the circles that make the nose and eyes.

 - Make fur on the bear’s face and the iris in the eyes.

 - Cut a leaf cut in the back.

 - Add a finishing of your choice.

 In summary, the wood carving of bears is a rewarding hobby for people who like to create beautiful things.
-The art of wood carving can be learned by almost anyone, but there are some basic skills that you must learn first.
+Almost anyone can learn the art of wood carving, but there are some basic skills that you must learn first.